UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/README.md

 Below is a detailed description of each component:

 ### 1. Python Server
+Our Python server serves contains abstracted network management logics and caches edge node data in the server for quicker access by the client.
+The existence of the python server allows edge node to constainly update the information whenever the data update is available, which makes disconnection detection easier to manage.
+It's also responsible for failsafe of the connectbility, so a failure within the network module doesn't crash client's entire program.
+Features that are included are as follows:
+- Three different thread handling communication with the client and the root edge node asynchrounously.
+- Python server can be interact through our client API with easy to use event notifier that follows observer pattern to react to incoming message.
+- Communicate through client API through socket and root module through UART protocol.
+- Support reconnection after socket disconnection.
+-
 Description of what the Python Server does, its responsibilities, technologies used, etc. ***[Honghui or Yudi, please fill this. just a brief description]***

 ### 2. ESP32 Root